 Steven A. Kandarian

-Steven A. Kandarian is chairman of the board, president and chief executive officer of MetLife, Inc. (NYSE: MET), a leading provider of insurance, annuities and employee benefit programs to 90 million customers worldwide.
+Steven A. Kandarian is chairman of the board, president and chief executive officer of MetLife, Inc. (NYSE: MET), one of the world’s leading financial services companies, which provides insurance, annuities, employee benefits and asset management to customers in more than 40 countries around the world and holds leading market positions in the United States, Japan, Latin America, Asia, Europe and the Middle East.
 He became president and CEO on May 1, 2011, and chairman of the board of directors on January 1, 2012.
-For 2013, MetLife had $68.2 billion in revenue and ranked 40th on the FORTUNE 500®.
+For 2017, MetLife had $62 billion in revenue.
+The company ranked 43rd on the most recent FORTUNE 500®.

 Kandarian joined MetLife in April 2005 as executive vice president and chief investment officer (CIO).
-Since 2007, he has also overseen MetLife's enterprise-wide strategy, which identified key areas of focus for the company.
-Specifically, his direction contributed to MetLife's recent global expansion and led to significant cost savings as well as efforts to address the insurance needs of the underserved U.S. middle market.
+From 2007 to 2012, he also led MetLife’s enterprise-wide strategy, which identified key areas of focus for the company.
+His direction contributed to MetLife’s global expansion and led to significant cost savings as well as efforts to address the insurance needs of the underserved U.S. middle market.

 From 2001 to 2004, Kandarian was executive director of the Pension Benefit Guaranty Corporation (PBGC).
 During his tenure, he made the public case for comprehensive reform of the pension funding rules to put the defined benefit system and the PBGC on a sound financial footing, helping to lay the groundwork for the enactment of the Pension Protection Act of 2006.

-Kandarian is a board member of the Damon Runyon Cancer Research Foundation, the Lincoln Center for the Performing Arts and the Partnership for New York City.
-He is a member of the Business Council, the Business Roundtable and the Financial Services Forum.
+Kandarian is a board member of the Damon Runyon Cancer Research Foundation, the Institute of International Finance, Lincoln Center for the Performing Arts, Exxon Mobil, Neuberger Berman and the Partnership for New York City.
+He is a member of the Business Council and the Business Roundtable.
 Kandarian earned his B.A. from Clark University, J.D. from Georgetown University Law Center, and M.B.A. from Harvard Business School.